Mercedes recalls 1M vehicles due to brake issue

-The recall affects various models of the German automaker’s ML and GL-Class series as well as their R-Class luxury crossovers sold between 2004 and 2015.
+The recall affects various models of the German automaker’s ML and GL-Class series as well as their R-Class luxury crossovers sold between 2004 and 2015, WGN reports.

 According to the company, there are problems with the power-braking mechanism due to corrosion in the joint area of the brake booster.